mui/material-ui/docs/pages/blog/2021-q2-update.md

 - Continue to refine our processes and responsibilities to make sure we function well with over ten people in the company.
 - Rebrand.
 We started this effort one year ago but, failed to execute on it.
   With [Danilo](https://github.com/danilo-leal) (design) and [Jun](https://github.com/siriwatknp) (code) in the team to own the effort, we can finally make it happen.
-  We will make a step to distinguish ourselves from a strong association with Material Design.
+  We will take a step to distinguish ourselves from a strong association with Material Design.
 - Open and fill [4 roles](/company/careers/#open-roles).
 We need to strengthen the X team (advanced components) We also want to initiate the development of a bold new product vertical.